VSAnimator/vsanimator.github.io/docs/sketchasketch.markdown

 In *Sketch-a-Sketch*, we introduce a ControlNet model that generates images conditioned on *partial sketches*.
 With this ControlNet, *Sketch-a-Sketch* 1) generates images corresponding to a sketch at various stages of the sketching process, and 2) leverages these images to generate suggested lines that can help guide the artistic process.

-## Existing methods don't work with partial sketches
+## Problem: Existing methods don't work with partial sketches

 Prior work is trained on paired datasets of images and completed sketches.
 When attempting to generate an image from a partial sketch, these methods treat the sketch as completed, so the whitespace in the rest of the sketch is treated as an indicator that the image should not have content that would typically correspond to a stroke in the input sketch.